-During the year, the Company had not entered into any contract or arrangement with related parties which could be considered 'material' in terms of the Company's Related Party Transactions Policy.
-Accordingly, there are no transactions that are required to be reported in Form AOC-2.
-The same provided in Annexure 1.
+During the year, the Company had entered into one transaction with related party which could not be considered 'material' in terms of the Company's Related Party Transactions Policy.
+Accordingly, there is one transactions that is required to be reported in Form AOC-2.
+The same is provided in Annexure 1.